Why Support Mount Shasta Ecology?

 - Save Medicine Lake Highlands is our long-running campaign to protect this wild landscape 30 miles east of Mount Shasta, from industrial geothermal development and fracking.
 The area is a sacred site for several local tribes and preliminary research has shown it is an incredibly prolific source of pure groundwater.
 Through sustained advocacy, coalition building, research, and litigation, we have succeeded in challenging some of the leases and prevented the development from going ahead, but the court battle continues.
 Our ultimate goal is to secure permanent protection of this area.

 - HOME (Honor Our Mountain Environment) is a community stewardship project that we initiated in 1997, in response to a proposal for day-use fees for visitors on Mount Shasta to fund maintenance costs.
-The program recruits stewardship volunteers from the community to assist the US Forest Service with maintenance and serve as ‘meadow interpreters’ to help protect this sensitive area and conduct restoration activities throughout the summer.
+The program recruits stewardship volunteers from the community to assist the US Forest Service with maintenance and serve as ‘meadow interpreters’ to help protect Panther Meadows and conduct restoration activities throughout the summer.

 - Watershed Stewardship This program area includes our climate adaptation plan, Renew Siskiyou and our participation in the Upper Sacramento Integrated Regional Water Management Group.
 Renew Siskiyou engages local stakeholders in coordinating a cohesive, locally appropriate response to climate change.
 Persistent drought and catastrophic fire are the greatest climate threats facing Siskiyou County.
 Renew Siskiyou seeks to advance resilient forestry and conservative watershed management as tools to adapt to climate-related risks.
 The Regional Water Management Group brings together local nonprofits, municipalities, and tribes to discuss, integrate and plan for state-funded restoration and infrastructural projects in the Upper Sacramento River watershed.